Homeostatic plasticity: Schizophrenia

 Schizophrenia is characterized by disruptions in thought processes, perceptions, and emotions.
-Alterations in synaptic strength and connectivity potentially due to dysregulation in homeostatic mechanisms may lead to the symptoms observed in schizophrenic patients.
-These dysregulation contribute to the cognitive deficits and delusions observed in schizophrenia.
+Alterations in synaptic strength and connectivity due to dysregulation in homeostatic mechanisms lead to the symptoms observed in schizophrenic patients, specifically in problems with dysbindin.
+This dysregulation contribute to the cognitive deficits and delusions observed in schizophrenia.
 In fact, a study was conducted to prove that disturbance in the homeostasis of Purkinje cells is an example of how developmental plasticity homeostasis is crucial in preventing mental illnesses like Schizophrenia.
 Purkinje cells are neurons located in the cerebellum and are involved in cognitive functions.
 Moreover, research has shown that Purkinje cells keep the brain's activity stable after traumatic experiences, and unregulated responses to trauma disrupt normal brain activity, which leads to mental illnesses.

-Prominent Researchers
+Prominent researchers and next steps

 Gina G. Turrigiano is an American neuroscientist known for her work on homeostatic plasticity mechanisms in the brain.
 Her research focused on synaptic strength and intrinsic excitability of neurons.
 Turrigiano discovered and characterized several types of homeostatic plasticity, most notably Synaptic scaling and intrinsic homeostatic plasticity.
 She considers homeostatic plasticity as how brains "tune themselves up" to remain dynamic and stable.
-More recently, she and her colleagues have been working to uncover the role of homeostatic plasticity in the development of the neocortex, in tandem with LTP/LTD, through experience-dependent refinement and learning.
+More recently, she and her colleagues have been working to uncover the role of homeostatic plasticity in the development of the neocortex, in tandem with long-term potentiation and long-term depression, through experience-dependent refinement and learning.

+Sacha Nelson is also an American biologist who works at Brandeis University alongside Turrigiano, and collaborated with her on homeostatic plasticity studies.

+Grae Davis is another important researcher at UCSF and has looked into homeostatic plasticity mechanisms, specifically with presynaptic plasticity.

+Research is actively being done to continue exploring the mechanisms behind homeostatic plasticity and how they can be artificially stimulated by medicine to create treatments for the pathologies that an impairment to homeostatic plasticity can cause.